 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating stomach cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with stomach cancer.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating stomach cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with stomach cancer.

 Insurance coverage and the costs of clinical trials differ by location and by study.
 In some programs, some of the expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how your treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 When used, placebos are usually combined with standard treatment in most cancer clinical trials.
 Study participants will always be told when a placebo is used in a study, it is done with the full knowledge of the participants.
 Find out more about placebos in cancer clinical trials.

 To join a clinical trial, people must participate in a process known as informed consent.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the person understands how the new treatment differs from the standard treatment.

 List all of the risks of the new treatment, which may or may not be different than the risks of standard treatment.

 Explain what will be required of each person in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.

 Describe the purposes of the clinical trial and what researchers are trying to learn.